 The cost of a financial plan depends on how the advisor administers his or her fee.
 For instance,

-- A percentage of assets under management (AUM), typically anywhere from 1 to 2 percent per year.
+- A percentage of assets under management (AUM) such a 1 to 2 percent annually

-- Commissions paid to the advisor from the sale of financial or insurance products.
+- Commissions paid to the advisor from the sale of recommended financial or insurance products

 At Grove, each client starts by working with a Certified Financial Planner (CFP) to put together a comprehensive plan.
-Their priority is to understand your goals and create a strategy for you to accomplish them.
+Their priorities are to understand your goals and create a strategy for you to accomplish them.
 Your plan starts with an overview of your current financial situation including all your assets, debt, income, and expenses.
 You’ll get specific recommendations on where to hold your assets, how much to save, what investments to keep in your portfolio, and more.
 They’ll help you understand what you’ll need to do to prepare for your goals.
-The most important part of the plan is your to-do list that summarizes the specific tasks you must complete.
-You can access your plan online and check off your to-do’s as you accomplish each activity.
+The most important part of the plan is a to-do list that summarizes specific tasks you must complete.
+You can access your plan online and check off your to-dos as you accomplish each activity.

-After you complete your online profile and have an initial call with an advisor, they’ll deliver your plan in two to four weeks.
+After you complete your online profile and have an initial call with an advisor, he’ll deliver your plan in two to four weeks.
 Clients do not choose who they want to work with but are matched with advisors based on their needs.
-Grove charges $600 annually for financial planning.
+Grove charges $65 a month plus a one-time setup fee of $560 for financial planning.

 Through Grove Invest, you can partner with an investment advisor to implement, monitor, and rebalance your portfolio.
 The advisor will manage your investment portfolio as part of your overall plan.
 To access Grove Invest, you must first get a financial plan.
 Clients get their first $100,000 managed free of charge; otherwise, they pay 0.25% of assets under management.
 An account of $200,000 would pay $21 in fees per month and no trade commission costs.
 Grove builds portfolios with low-cost index funds like many robo-advisors and intelligent human advisors (dumb advisors make portfolios with actively managed funds to get wealthy for themselves).

 LearnVest leverages financial technology to create simple, affordable, realistic plans for anyone who wants to feel confident about their money and optimistic about the future.
-They provide several financial planning tools for free.
+It provides several financial planning tools for free.
 You can connect your accounts to create a budget and track your transactions.
-Their free financial check-up service determines your financial standing.
+Its free financial check-up service determines your financial standing.

 For a one-time fee of $299, plus $19 monthly, LearnVest will pair you with a CFP.
 Your planner will create an action plan to help you reach your financial goals.
 LearnVest focuses on budgeting and saving, not investment advice or managing investments.

 Betterment is an online financial advisor that serves one purpose: to help you make the most of your money.
-For one low, transparent advisory fee, they give you personalized, fiduciary advice for retirement planning, building wealth, and other financial goals.
-They invest your money, working to lower taxes and increase long-term returns.
-Their financial plans incorporate a “goal-based investing” approach.
-They start with your goal—the reason you’re investing.
-Then, they make various recommendations for your objective, for example, retirement, real estate, family, career, inheritance, and market volatility.
+For one low, transparent advisory fee, it gives you personalized, fiduciary advice for retirement planning, building wealth, and other financial goals.
+It invests your money, working to lower taxes and increase long-term returns.
+Its financial plans incorporate a “goal-based investing” approach.
+It starts with your goal—the reason you’re investing.
+Then, it makes recommendations for your primary objective, for example, retirement, real estate, family, career, inheritance, and market volatility.

 Betterment charges 0.25% for investment advice with unlimited access to licensed experts who can answer your financial questions.
-They charge 0.40% for in-depth advice and unlimited access to their CFPs.
+It charges 0.40% for in-depth advice and unlimited access to its stable of CFPs.
 For a dedicated one-on-one relationship with an advisor, clients can work with a vetted advisor from Betterment’s advisor network.
 Advisors may have minimum balance requirements, which typically begin at $100,000, and will charge an additional fee for their services.

 - Charles Schwab